Admission Requirements & Deadlines

 - Visual and performing arts, one year: art, dance, theatre/drama or music

 - Elective, one year selected from any of the above subject area

 - Complete and submit your ACT or SAT scores as early as possible but no later than January 31 (International Freshmen applicants from US high schools).
-International freshmen applicants from schools outside of the United States are exempt from the SAT/ACT test requirements, with the exception of those applying into Aerospace, Chemical, Civil, Computer, Electrical or Mechanical Engineering.
+International freshmen applicants from schools outside of the United States are exempt from the SAT/ACT test requirements, with the exception of those applying into Impacted Majors.
 If you are currently living outside the United States, test availability may vary.
 Please plan in advance so that you can meet all Cal Poly Pomona deadlines.
 For more information on international testing dates, go to International SAT or International ACT.

 - Have a minimum “Eligibility Index” to be considered.
 The “Eligibility Index” is based on a formula that combines your achievement in high school college preparatory courses with your SAT I or ACT test scores.
 The CSU Eligibility Index (EI) is calculated as follows: